 I don’t plan on a pointless retelling of the entire conflict, however I’d like to point out some of the interesting locations associated with the feud between the MacDonalds and the MacLeods, all of which are worthwhile visiting.

 The first site I wanted to identify is also probably one of the most difficult to get to.
 It is known as The Bloody Stone and is located at a place called Harta Corrie, near Glen Sligachan in one of the most remote parts of Skye.
 It was at Harta Corrie that a fierce battle took place between the MacDonalds and MacLeods, and legend has it that they fought for the entire day until every MacLeod had been killed.
 The bodies of the slain were then stacked up around a huge rock which subsequently became know as the The Bloody Stone.
-Visiting the stone is not for the feint hearted, as it is a number of miles from any roads and nestled snugly in a rocky glen between the mountains of Sgùrr na h-Uamha and Meall Dearg.
-It is not completely inaccessable, and hill walkers often stay at Sligachan and walk in this area.
+Visiting the stone is for more seasoned hill walkers, as it is a number of miles from any roads and nestled snugly in a rocky glen between the mountains of Sgùrr na h-Uamha and Meall Dearg.

 The next location is Trumpan Church, located on the Waternish peninsula in the north of Skye.
 Trumpan was by all accounts a thriving township through the medieval period and although Trumpan Church has never been conclusively dated, it’s possible that it dates from as far back as the 1300s.
 In 1577 an invading party of MacLeods from this area landed on the neighbouring island of Eigg, the native MacDonalds of Clan Ranald escaped to a cave for safety but were pursued by the MacLeods after they saw footprints in the snow.
 The MacLeods subsequently lit a fire at the entrance of the cave in an attempt to flush out the MacDonalds.
 As a result of this fire, almost the entire population of the island was suffocated, a total of 395 MacDonalds.